igot-apps/my_swagger_docs_demos_for_nodejs/README.md

-igot-apps Implementation Demos
+# igot-apps Implementation Demos

 This repository contains demonstration code for implementing Swagger documentation in a Node.js application.
 Swagger is a powerful tool for documenting and testing APIs.
 This README provides an overview of the implementation and how to run the demo.

-Getting Started
+## Getting Started

 These instructions will help you set up and run the Swagger implementation demos on your local machine.

-Prerequisites
+### Prerequisites

 Node.js and npm (Node Package Manager) should be installed on your machine.

-Installation
+### Installation

-Clone this repository to your local machine:
+1. Clone this repository to your local machine:

 git clone https://github.com/igot-apps/my_swagger_docs_demos_for_nodejs.git

+css
+Copy code

-Navigate to the project directory:
+2. Navigate to the project directory:

 cd my_swagger_docs_demos_for_nodejs.git

+markdown
+Copy code

-Install the required dependencies:
+3. Install the required dependencies:

 npm install

+markdown
+Copy code

-Running the Demo
+## Running the Demo

-Start the Node.js server:
+1. Start the Node.js server:

 npm node run start

+less
+Copy code

-The server will start at http://127.0.0.1:3000.
+2. The server will start at http://127.0.0.1:3000.

-Access the implimented Swagger UI documentation at:
+3. Access the implemented Swagger UI documentation at:

-http://127.0.0.1:3000/docs to view  the Swagger documentation for the implemented API .
+[http://127.0.0.1:3000/docs](http://127.0.0.1:3000/docs) to view the Swagger documentation for the implemented API.

-use can also interact with the api at the :
+4. You can also interact with the API at:

-http://127.0.0.1:3000/docs directly without a apl client like post man
+[http://127.0.0.1:3000/docs](http://127.0.0.1:3000/docs) directly without an API client like Postman.

-Test the APIs:
+5. Test the APIs:

-Use the Swagger UI interface to explore the available routes and test them interactively.
+- Use the Swagger UI interface to explore the available routes and test them interactively.
-For routes that require authentication, click the "Authorize" button to provide the Bearer token (e.g., "Bearer 7c612f1e-23a9-43f4-b5ed-0c02eb3a3d5f").
+- For routes that require authentication, click the "Authorize" button to provide the Bearer token (e.g., "Bearer 7c612f1e-23a9-43f4-b5ed-0c02eb3a3d5f").

-For simplicity sake a staked Bearer token is used, which is :
+For simplicity's sake, a static Bearer token is used: `"Bearer 7c612f1e-23a9-43f4-b5ed-0c02eb3a3d5f"`.

- "Bearer 7c612f1e-23a9-43f4-b5ed-0c02eb3a3d5f"

-Click the "Try it out" button for any route, provide required parameters, and click "Execute" to test the API.
+- Click the "Try it out" button for any route, provide required parameters, and click "Execute" to test the API.

-Demos Overview
+## Demos Overview

-The demo in this repository showcase the following:
+The demos in this repository showcase the following:

-Implemented Swagger documentation for Node.js APIs.
+- Implemented Swagger documentation for Node.js APIs.

-Folder Structure :
+### Folder Structure

 my_swagger_docs_demos_for_nodejs.git/
 │
 ├── app/
-│   ├── controllers/
+├── controllers/
-│   ├── routes/
+├── routes/
-│   ├── models/
+├── models/
-│
 ├── docs/
-│
 ├── config/
-│
 ├── index.js
-│
 ├── package.json
-│
 └── README.md